Nigerian Police Disperse Shiite Procession, Arrest Dozens - UrduPoint

 "The miscreants who were found in their numbers were promptly intercepted by the security operatives and dispersed to prevent them from causing further disruption of public order," the police statement said.

-But the IMN representative said eight were killed when security forces opened fire with tear gas and then live rounds on its followers who were gathered for the Shiite Muslim Arba'een procession.
+But IMN spokesman Ibrahim Musa said two followers were killed by security forces.

-"Those who attended had even begun to disperse.
-Then arrived the team of the joint security agents with all sorts of savagery," IMN representative Abdullahi Muhammad Musa said.
+"We were almost rounding up the procession when the police and army came and started shooting," he said.

-IMN leader Zakzaky and his wife, who had been held since 2015, were freed last month after a court acquitted them of murder charges involving the death of a soldier.
+"Two of our members were shot dead while several others were wounded.
+They also took many away."
+IMN leader Zakzaky and his wife, who had been held since the 2015, were freed last month after a court acquitted them of murder charges involving the death of a soldier.

 But the cleric still faces terrorism and treasonable offences charges, according to prosecutors.